 A PARENTS CONCERN

-My next door neighbor in my old neighborhood in Chicago, was concerned about the health of her soon to be born baby.
+My next door neighbor in my old neighborhood in Chicago, was concerned about the hearing health of her soon to be born baby.
 You see Helen, that’s her first name, had three children already and a fourth on the way.

 Many afternoons, Helen would talk about her life and how some family members suffer from certain disabilities.